 1983 – 2009

-The brand’s emblem consists of its name.
-The name is an abbreviation of Pacific Sunwear.
+The brand’s emblem is a name that is an abbreviation for Pacific Sunwear.
 The choice of name is linked to the fact that the brand initially sold clothing for surfers.

-The sunny theme influenced the logo’s appearance.
-The sign is executed in bright yellow to convey the blinding brilliance of the sun.
-Above the letter S, there are rays of the Sun rising above the earth, denoted by an underline.
+The sunny theme influences the logo’s appearance.
+The sign is executed in bright yellow to convey the sun’s blinding brilliance.
+Above the letter S are rays of the Sun rising above the earth, denoted by an underline.

 Emphasizing the letter S divides the word into two parts and indicates the composite name.
 At the bottom, the emblem has a curve that seemingly lifts the inscription upwards.
 This technique conveys the sunrise and the rise of a wave.